-Despite its proximity to central Taksim, Dolapdere is traditionally a working class neighborhood, housing mixture of cultures and people including Roma, immigrants from Africa and Central Asia, run-down Orthodox churches, car repair shops and mannequin producers.
+The artist started working on this project in 2016, when his neighborhood Dolapdere in Istanbul showed signs of change right after a contemporary art museum construction started.
+Almost immediately, bigger commercial art galleries bought or restored buildings a few steps away from the construction site.
+Despite its proximity to the center of the city, Dolapdere is traditionally a working class neighborhood, housing a mixture of cultures and people, including Roma, Kurds, immigrants from Africa and Central Asia, run-down Orthodox churches, car repair shops, and mannequin producers.
 Now it is destined to be a valley of art and tourism.
-As we have seen in all the major cities like New York and London, in Istanbul too, art and artists have been used as the “infantry troops” of the real estate developers without even realizing it.
+The same pattern can be observed in most of the populated cities in the world; contemporary art inevitably becomes an “infantry troop” of the real estate developers.

-Ali Cabbar’s work draws inspiration from personal experiences, and explores identity and political issues using symbols and black humor.
+Ali Cabbar’s work draws inspiration from personal experiences, and explores identity and political issues using symbols and black humour.
 He employs a variety of media such as drawing, painting, photography and 3-D installations, and likes to combine digital and traditional techniques in innovative ways.
 In his recent research-driven projects, Cabbar delves into the effects of gentrification and political propaganda.